DR Congo: What you need to know about the conflict – DW – 01/28/2025

 DR Congo: What you need to know about the conflictJanuary 28, 2025

-Surging violence in the Democratic Republic of Congo, has ignited fears of large-scale instability in one of Africa's most conflict-ridden countries.
+Surging violence in the Democratic Republic of the Congo has ignited fears of large-scale instability in one of Africa's most conflict-ridden countries.

 Further adding to the chaos was a massive jailbreak at the city's main prison that occurred on Monday.
 It resulted in over 4,000 inmates escaping onto the streets and residents locking themselves indoors for safety.

-Meanwhile, the Belgian, Dutch, Kenyan, Ugandan and US embassies have also been attacked by protesters who demand the International community pressure Rwanda over its alleged involvement.
+Protestors also attacked the Belgian, Dutch, Kenyan, Ugandan and US embassies, demanding the International community pressure Rwanda over its alleged involvement.

-DW explores the conflict's complexities, including Rwanda's controversial role in the DRC, and the potential for wider unrest in the region.
+DW explores the conflict's complexities, including Rwanda's controversial role in the DRC and the potential for broader regional unrest.

 What is the conflict in eastern Congo?

-The Democratic Republic of Congo (DRC) has a wealth of natural resources, including metals and minerals such as gold, tin and coltan, which is essential for manufacturing mobile phones and batteries for electric vehicles.
+The Democratic Republic of the Congo has a wealth of natural resources, including metals and minerals such as gold, tin and coltan, essential for manufacturing mobile phones and batteries for electric vehicles.

-The country's citizens, meanwhile, have been left to suffer the consequences.
+The country's citizens have been left to suffer the consequences.
 Armed conflicts have internally displaced over 7 million people.
 Human rights organizations have reported widespread atrocities, including massacres, sexual violence and the recruitment of child soldiers.

-DRC leaders in the capital city of Kinshasa, however, say the group is merely a proxy for external forces striving to gain control of the country's rich mineral resources, especially in territories bordering Rwanda and Uganda.
+However, DRC leaders in Kinshasa, the capital, say the group is merely a proxy for external forces striving to gain control of the country's rich mineral resources, especially in territories bordering Rwanda and Uganda.

 What role does Rwanda play?